-Due to the pandemic, her kids were home for Ramadan last year.
+Due to the pandemic, her kids were home for Ramadan in 2020.
 Ali says she “tried to make it extra special,” by cooking their favorite dishes and desserts.

 “It was our first Ramadan we spent together in a long time,” she says.

 Fasting is a discipline that brings Muslims closer to God, Ali says.